bhelx/apitester/README.md

 ### web

-The web applicaiton is written in rails and uses scaffold to keep things very easy.
+The web application is written in rails and uses scaffold to keep things very easy.
 Extism comes with host clients in many languages so using rails was a good test of the ruby client.

 ### compiler